Linuxfabrik/monitoring-plugins/check-plugins/mysql-perf-metrics/README.md

-with frequent dashboard, backup and monitoring queries pay a noticeable CPU cost for this. - `concurrent_insert`: when set to `NEVER` / `0`, MyISAM tables can no longer serve SELECTs in parallel with INSERTs. `AUTO` is the modern default. - `innodb_snapshot_isolation` (MariaDB only): under `REPEATABLE- READ`, OFF lets a transaction see writes other transactions commit during its lifetime, breaking the stable-snapshot guarantee the name `REPEATABLE-READ` implies.
+with frequent dashboard, backup and monitoring queries pay a noticeable CPU cost for this. - `concurrent_insert`: when set to `NEVER` / `0`, MyISAM tables can no longer serve SELECTs in parallel with INSERTs. `AUTO` is the modern default. - `innodb_snapshot_isolation` (MariaDB only): under `REPEATABLE-READ`, OFF lets a transaction see writes other transactions commit during its lifetime, breaking the stable-snapshot guarantee the name `REPEATABLE-READ` implies.
 ON makes the snapshot stable.
-Default flipped to ON in MariaDB 11.8;
-before that, the admin had to opt in.
+Default flipped to ON in MariaDB 11.8; before that, the admin had to opt in.
 Other isolation levels and non-MariaDB servers skip this check. - `innodb_flush_neighbors`: HDD wins from grouping seek-adjacent dirty-page flushes, SSD/NVMe pays in extra writes for no latency benefit, so the right value depends on the storage class. - `innodb_io_capacity`: caps InnoDB's background flushing rate and should be sized to the disk's measured IOPS.
 Only checked when `--storage-type=ssd` is passed explicitly: the storage auto-detection cannot be trusted on virtualised